Nohup stands for ‘no hang up’. It’s an extremely useful command to make your process running even after you log out.

 nohup COMMAND &

 One common problem is that sometimes SSH will “hang” while logging off.
-This is because SSH will often refuse to loose any data stream to and from any background processes.
+This is because SSH will often refuse to lose any data stream to and from any background processes.
 It will then “hang” until the process is terminated.

 This issue can often be dealt with by redirecting all 3 data stream.